strimzi/proposals/052-record-reconciled-versions.md

 - StrimziPodSet reconciler reconciles the `SPS`s
 - Kafka Reconciler picks up that `SPS` is now Ready and finished installing.
   Kafka Reconciler continues to install other components such as entity operator.
-  Once all components are deployed and updated
+  Once all components are deployed and updated, update `Kafka` CR with
   ```
   reconciled: 0.37.0
   managedBy: 0.37.0